 In Lean Production, we usually say that information technology solutions are not so important for process improvements.
 Instead, we normally advocate manual systems such as pen and paper.
 One argument is that staff become more committed in the initiative when they have measured and written the result by hand compared to when the results are automatically provided by a computerized system.

 While this is true to a certain extent, it is only half the story.
-Computerized systems such as MES (Manufacturing Executions System) are very relevant in lean projects, but one needs to use the support provided at the right time and for the right purpose.
+Computerized systems as in the Industry 4.0 framwork are very relevant in lean projects, but one needs to use the support provided at the right time and for the right purpose.

 Manual systems are best when you have ventured into unknown territory.
 When you are trying to learn processes with which you are not very well acquainted it is best to measure manually and take notes with pen and paper.
 In this way everyone learns together, things are easy to explain, and many people can be active in the improvement process.